Marwan al-Shehhi: Travels in early 2001

 Atta and al-Shehhi returned to Virginia Beach from their travels in Georgia, making their way to a large Dar Al-Hijrah mosque, sometime in early April.
 They were joined there by 9/11 hijackers Nawaf al-Hazmi and Hani Hanjour who had moved out of San Diego and Arizona after living in or visiting Abdussattar Shaikh's house, where Khalid al-Mihdhar also stayed.
-The mosque had recently hired the same imam Anwar al-Awlaki with whom Hazmi had spent time at the Rabat mosque in San Diego.
-He remembered Hazmi from San Diego but denied having contact with Hazmi or Hanjour in Virginia.
+The mosque had recently hired the same imam Anwar al-Awlaki with whom al-Hazmi had spent time at the Rabat mosque in San Diego.
+He remembered al-Hazmi from San Diego but denied having contact with al-Hazmi or Hanjour in Virginia.
 Atta and al-Shehhi returned to Florida and moved into an apartment in Coral Springs.
 Atta stayed in Florida, awaiting the arrival of the first muscle hijackers.
-Al-Shehhi, on the other hand, bought a ticket to Cairo and flew there from Miami on 18 April.
+Al-Shehhi, on the other hand, bought a ticket to Cairo and flew there from Miami on April 18.
 Al-Shehhi met with Atta's father, who stated in a post-9/11 interview that al-Shehhi wanted to pick up Atta's international driver's license and some money.

-Al-Shehhi returned to Miami on 2 May.
+Al-Shehhi returned to Miami on May 2.
 That day, Atta and Jarrah were together, about 30 miles to the north, visiting a Department of Motor Vehicles office in Lauderdale Lakes, Florida, to get Florida driver's licenses.
-4 days later on 6 May 2001 Atta, Jarrah, and al-Shehhi signed up at the US1 Fitness Center, a gym in Dania Beach, Florida where the men learned how to fight in hand-to-hand combat.
+Four days later on May 6, 2001 Atta, Jarrah, and al-Shehhi signed up at the US1 Fitness Center, a gym in Dania Beach, Florida where the men learned how to fight in hand-to-hand combat.
 Al-Shehhi began to take "surveillance flights" in the summer of 2001, watching the operations of flight crews and making final preparations.